Stuycs-K/final-project-nzeuton-will-huse-seth/WORKLOG.md

 ### 6/2
 I created a castling keybind for the demo.
 I fixed castling so that players cannot castle into or across a check and also cannot castle when in check.

+### 6/3
+I finished castling to adapt it to work with the new aesthetic changes Seth made.
+I also added stalemate detection.
 ## Seth

 ### 5/22